For Brazil’s doctors, choosing who lives and who dies exacts a toll

 It went against everything she thought she knew about herself, but Duana da Frota Araújo felt she had no choice.
 She was about to snap.
 Scary thoughts had invaded her mind.
 It was time to go home.

-Araújo, 29, was only months on the job when the disease crashed into Fortaleza.
+Araújo, 29, was only four months on the job when the disease crashed into Fortaleza.
 It opened a chasm between what she had expected her career to be and what it suddenly was.
 She hated to see the suffering, but what bothered her most was her inability to do anything about it.

 She told herself doctors could at least give patients a comfortable death.
 When the ventilators were unavailable, there was always morphine.
 But then came an older man with pneumonia and heart issues.
 Her hospital didn’t have the equipment to intubate him, so Araújo prescribed an opioid.
 But that, too, was depleted.
 The equivalent of Tylenol was all they had left.